redhat-openstack/website/source/documentation/installation-errors.html.md

 2. Wipe the pre-existing databases with \`rm -rf /var/lib/mysql\` and rerun packstack
 3. Run [ the uninstall script](uninstalling RDO) to reset the host before re-running the quick start

+# Running packstack with http_proxy set

+If you have http_proxy set in your particular network environment, part of packstack may fail.

+Solve this by adding the IP address of your server to no_proxy and/or NO_PROXY variable.
+You can get the IP address using ifconfig.

+Add those to $HOME/.bashrc and then source$HOME/.bashrc\` or start a new shell instance.

+(See [ask.openstack.org](https://ask.openstack.org/en/question/24721/packstack-allinone-behind-a-proxy-server/) for further discussion.)

 <Category:Documentation>